ragavi94/DevopsProject/milestone2/Readme.txt

 Run Ansible Playbooks:

 We ve consolidated all variables across diffrent roles into a single vars file in the root directory.
-All secrets have been encrypted using Ansible Vault.
+All secrets have been encrypted using Ansible Vault. [ password : 12345 ]

 – To Run the Jenkins Setup: